DmitriyTereschenko89/Geeksforgeeks-Problems-of-Day/Linked List that is Sorted Alternatingly/ReadMe.md

 # Linked List that is Sorted Alternatingly
 ## Medium
-Share your experience with the world!
-Submit your admission, interview, campus or any other experience and reach an audience of millions today!

 You are given a Linked list of size n.
 The list is in alternating ascending and descending orders.
 Sort the given linked list in non-decreasing order.

 ## Example 1: